xStormyy/lite-xl.github.io/en/usage.md

 When Lite XL starts it will first load the plugins included in the data directory and will then loads the plugins located in the user module directory.

-To uninstall a plugin the
-plugin file can be deleted — any plugin (including those included with lite's default installation) can be deleted to remove its functionality.
+To uninstall a plugin the plugin file can be deleted — any plugin (including those included with the default installation) can be deleted to remove its functionality.

 If you want to load a plugin only under a certain circumstance (for example, only on a given project) the plugin can be placed somewhere other than the `plugins` directory so that it is not automatically loaded.
 The plugin can then be loaded manually as needed by using the `require` function.

-Plugins can be downloaded from the [plugins repository].
+Plugins can be downloaded from the [plugins repository][2].

 ## Restarting the editor

 If you modifies the user configuration file or some of the Lua implementation files you may restart the editor using the command `core:restart`.
 All the application will be restarting by keeping the window that is already in use.

 ## Color Themes

-Colors themes in lite are lua modules which overwrite the color fields of lite's `core.style` module.
+Colors themes in Lite XL are lua modules which overwrite the color fields of Lite XL's `core.style` module.
 Pre-defined color methods are located in the `colors` folder in the data directory.
 Additional color themes can be installed in the user's directory in a folder named `colors`.